meanjs/generator-meanjs/README.md

-## CRUD Module Sub-Generator
+## Vertical Module Sub-Generator

-The CRUD module sub-generator will help you create a new CRUD module, similar to the article sample provided with the project.
-To create a new CRUD module you will need to use *yo* again:
+The vertical module sub-generator will create a new module similar to the article sample provided with the project.
+To create a new vertical module you will need to use *yo* again:

 ```
-$ yo meanjs:crud-module <module-name>
+$ yo meanjs:vertical-module <module-name>
 ```

 This will create both AngularJS and Express files supporting full CRUD functionality, and add the Karma and Mocha tests.

-**Note:** Don’t forget to use your module name as an argument when calling the CRUD module sub-generator.
+**Note:** Don’t forget to use your module name as an argument when calling the vertical module sub-generator.